ku1ik/git-dude/README.md

     $ git config dude.remote upstream

-With a Git remote configuration like below, it will monitor the upstream repo instead of my fork:
+With a Git remote configuration like below, it will monitor the upstream repo instead of your fork:

     $ git remote -v
     origin  git@github.com:holmboe/git-dude.git (fetch)